Nā Koa Ali‘i Scholarship

 Please prepare the following documents for upload before you begin your online application.

 - A PDF of a certified copy of applicant’s birth certificate showing Hawaiian ancestry.
-The applicant will be notified by the scholarship committee if additional information is needed to validate applicant’s Hawaiian ancestry.
+The applicant will be notified by the scholarship committee if additional information is needed to validate the applicant’s Hawaiian ancestry.

 - A PDF of the applicant’s most recent transcript.